PeRoI: A Pedestrian-Robot Interaction Dataset for Learning Avoidance, Neutrality, and Attraction Behaviors in Social Navigation: Robot-Pedestrian Influence Dataset

 We collected data in two outdoor settings (Fig.~\ref{fig:outdoor_envs}) with unstructured pedestrian flow: \begin{itemize} \item \textbf{Environment 1} — a \(50\,\mathrm{m}\times 20\,\mathrm{m}\) pathway between two office buildings. \item \textbf{Environment 2} — a \(50\,\mathrm{m}\times 60\,\mathrm{m}\) open plaza on a university campus. \end{itemize}

 A fixed, overhead RGB camera from bird’s-eye perspective recorded the full scene in both environments at \(15\,\mathrm{Hz}\).
 The elevated position minimized occlusions and preserved the global context, enabling the capture of long pedestrian and robot trajectories.
 Trajectories were recorded over a two-week period during peak working hours, capturing both individual and group motion.
 The resulting dataset comprises \(18{,}669\) trajectories spanning \(142\,\mathrm{h}\) across the two environments, of which \(16.45\%\) involve pedestrian–robot interactions.
 Pedestrian responses to the robot are annotated into three distinct behavioral categories, shown in Tab.~\ref{tab:pedestrian_response_categories}.
 The full dataset follows the structure shown in Tab.~\ref{tab:data_structure} and will be published after acceptance.
-A minimal example of the dataset can be found on github\footnote{https://github.com/peroi-dataset/peroi-sample}.
+The dataset can be found on zenodo\footnote{https://doi.org/10.5281/zenodo.18876411}.